MayaKrivda/GloBox-AB-Testing/README.md

 This repository contains the following files and resources:

 1. **SQL Code for EDA and A/B Testing:**
-   - `EDA_AB_Testing.sql`: SQL scripts used to perform Exploratory Data Analysis (EDA) and A/B testing on the dataset.
+   - `AB_Testing_EDA.sql`: SQL scripts used to perform Exploratory Data Analysis (EDA) and A/B testing on the dataset.
 This script includes data cleaning, transformations, and statistical tests (T-test and Z-test) used in the analysis.

 2. **Tableau Dashboard:**
-   - `dashboard.twbx`: Tableau workbook containing the dashboard used to visualize the results of the A/B test.
+   - `Dashboard.twbx`: Tableau workbook containing the dashboard used to visualize the results of the A/B test.
 The dashboard provides interactive insights into key metrics such as conversion rates, average purchase amounts, and user engagement across different user segments.

 3. **SQL Code for Dashboard Tables:**
-   - `dashboard_tables.sql`: SQL script used to generate the tables that were subsequently imported into Tableau for visualization.
+   - `Dashboard_Tables.sql`: SQL script used to generate the tables that were subsequently imported into Tableau for visualization.
 This script includes the creation of aggregated views used to drive the dashboard’s insights.

 4. **Original Data Files:**
    - `users.csv`: Contains user demographics, including unique user IDs, country codes, and gender.